What is a SEER Rating and Why is it Important to Know Yours?

 When you decide to replace your home comfort system, it’s important to do your homework and be an informed buyer.
 While the SEER is an important aspect to keep in mind, it should not be your only concern.
 Other important factors to consider include the unit’s size.
 In addition to heating and cooling your home, your home comfort system plays an essential role in controlling the humidity levels in your home, so picking the right size unit is essential.
 You’ll also want to consider the value and reputation of both the manufacturer of the system and the company that installs it, as well as the system’s noise level and how it will affect your total home comfort.

-For more information on your home comfort system’s SEER, or how to choose a new home comfort system, contact Barineau Heating & Air Conditioning or give us a call at (850) 580-4029.
+Barineau Heating and Air-Conditioning is the expert on all things SEER!
+For more information on your home comfort system’s SEER or how to choose a new home comfort system, contact us online or by phone at 850.580.4029.